 - Seeking Damages After an Airplane Crash in Santa Ana

 - Wrongful Death Claims and Survivor Actions in California

 - Contact a Compassionate and Knowledgeable Santa Ana Airplane Accident Lawyer

-The award-winning Santa Ana personal injury lawyers at Aitken * Aitken * Cohn has recovered millions of dollars for injured clients, including those involved in aviation accidents.
+The award-winning SA personal injury lawyers at Aitken * Aitken * Cohn has recovered millions of dollars for injured clients, including those involved in aviation accidents.
 The firm remains committed to professional excellence and exceptional client service, with continued recognition by their peers through organizations such as Super Lawyers, Best Lawyers in America, and Martindale-Hubbell.

 Examples of the firm’s success in airplane crash litigation include wrongful death claims of family members of a man killed in crash in Lake Perris, of a group of parachute jumpers, of a private pilot who crashed in Mexico, of a private pilot who rented a plane in Sacramento, and of individuals who died in a Sikorsky Helicopter crash.
 Aitken * Aitken * Cohn cannot guarantee an outcome for a particular case, but nonetheless, represent clients with a firm commitment to achieving the best possible outcome for each client’s individual situation.

 Causes of Airplane Crashes